kserve/kserve/docs/samples/custom/timeseries-holtwinter/readme.md

 The goal of custom image support is to allow users to bring their own wrapped model inside a container and serve it with KFServing.
 Please note that you will need to ensure that your container is also running a web server e.g. Flask to expose your model endpoints.
 This example located in the `model-server` directory extends `kfserving.KFModel` which uses the tornado web server.

-You can choose to deploy the model server using the kubectl command line, or using the KFServing client SDK.

  You can use model_creation.py to create a joblib file

 ## Deploy a custom image InferenceService using the command line